-FEQ teak lumber is extremely durable and stable.
+FEQ Teak lumber is extremely durable and stable.
 Teak has a very high naturally occurring silica content from the sandy soil in which it grows, and this silica impregnates the fibers of the wood, making it nearly waterproof.
-The silica content is much lower in plantation-grown teak; as a result, we at McIlvain only purchase old growth teak sourced from Southeast Asia.
-Adding to teak’s natural water resistance are the wood’s natural oils, which do double duty as natural insect repellants.
+The silica content is much lower in plantation-grown Teak; as a result, we at McIlvain only purchase old growth Teak sourced from Southeast Asia.
+Adding to Teak’s natural water resistance are the wood’s natural oils, which do double duty as natural insect repellents.

 Once milled, Teak holds its shape extremely well, and that stability makes it such an attractive wood for yacht builders, as well as for other builders whose materials must perform under harsh conditions and within tight tolerances.

 Currently there is only 1 way to buy Burmese Genuine Teak legally.
 There is a license granted by the US Dept of Treasury that states that only IWPA members can utilize this license.

 It is imperative to verify that whomever you are buying Teak from is able to use this license.
 This license is the ONLY way to legally purchase Teak right now.

 J. Gibson McIlvain is one of the largest suppliers of old growth FEQ Teak in the country.
 As direct importers we have built relationships with mills and exporters that stretch back centuries that allow us to keep in close touch with the forestry practices and evolving political situation in Myanmar.

 It is very important to us to know where our Teak comes from and how it was harvested for sustainability reasons, but also to comply with government regulations.
 The relationship between the U.S. and Myanmar is a confusing one, and it is imperative we stay on top of it to ensure we are importing lumber legally to protect our customers who buy from us.
 We currently operate under an IWPA license that allows for legal importation directly from Myanmar.